pingcap/docs/tools/pd-control.md

 ### `region key [--format=raw|encode] <key>`

 Use this command to query the region that a specific key resides in.
 It supports the raw and encoding formats.
-And it needs to use single quotes around the key when it is in the encoding format.
+And you need to use single quotes around the key when it is in the encoding format.

 Raw format usage (default):